-Protester's funeral becomes new flashpoint in Sudan unrest
+Protester's funeral becomes new flashpoint in Sudan unrest as protests spread

 In violent clashes in Burri on Thursday, a child and a doctor were shot dead, the Sudan Doctors’ Committee, a group linked to the opposition, said.
 A live video posted on social media and verified by Reuters showed security forces pointing guns at protesters in Burri.

-Protests also erupted on Thursday in six other cities, in some of the most widespread disturbances since the unrest began on Dec.
-19.

-The Sudanese protests began over soaring bread prices, one result of a deep economic crisis that now requires radical reforms or a bailout from friendly nations for Sudan to emerge from its downward spiral.
+Sudan is mired in a deep economic crisis that now requires radical reforms or a bailout from friendly nations.

 Critics blame years of economic mismanagement for Sudan’s woes.
-The government announced an emergency 15-month austerity program in October, but it still offers deep subsidies on basic goods.
+The government announced an emergency 15-month austerity program in October, but it still heavily subsidizes basic goods.
 The inflation rate increased to 72.94 percent in December from 68.93 percent in November.

 Sudan’s economy was also weakened when the south seceded in 2011, taking about three-quarters of the country’s oil wealth.